 Treatment for infrequent sleep terrors isn't usually necessary.

-- Treating an underlying condition.
+- Treating any underlying condition.
 If the sleep terrors are associated with an underlying medical or mental health condition or another sleep disorder, such as obstructive sleep apnea, treatment is aimed at the underlying problem.

 - Addressing stress.
 If stress or anxiety seems to be contributing to the sleep terrors, your doctor may suggest meeting with a therapist or counselor.
-Cognitive behavioral therapy, hypnosis, biofeedback and relaxation therapy may help.
+Cognitive behavioral therapy, hypnosis, biofeedback or relaxation therapy may help.

 - Anticipatory awakening.
 This involves waking the person who has sleep terrors about 15 minutes before he or she usually experiences the event.
 Then the person stays awake for a few minutes before falling asleep again.